 We hope you love the products we recommend!
 Just so you know, Trendy Mami may collect a share of sales or other compensation from the links on this page.

 Marked by red paper lanterns, sparkling fireworks, and mouthwatering dumplings, the lunar new year is one of the biggest holidays in Chinese culture.
 It celebrates the end of winter and the start of spring.
 Also, this day also welcomes the new animal for the Chinese zodiac calendar.
-This year, Chinese New Years’ traditions start on February 12th, with festivities celebrating the incoming Year of the Ox.
+This year, Chinese New Years’ traditions start on February 1st, with festivities celebrating the incoming Year of the Ox.
 Celebrations occur worldwide, with millions of people participating in Chinese New Year rituals and traditions.
-If you’re looking to bring a bit of luck, happiness, and wealth into 2021, you can also partake in some of these famous Chinese New Year customs.
-You won’t want to miss out on starting one of these Chinese New Year rituals with your family!

 10 Chinese New Year Traditions